anton2920/fvwm98/README.md

 # FVWM98

-This repository contains fvwm98 as found at https://downloads.sourceforge.net/project/fvwm95/fvwm98/2.0.43b/fvwm98_2.0.43b.orig.tgz.
+This repository contains fvwm98 as found at https://downloads.sourceforge.net/project/fvwm95/fvwm98/2.0.43b/fvwm98_2.0.43b.orig.tgz with additional quality of life improvements.

 Following changes were made: